 - Generate the

-values for the ECDF of the data and plot them as before.
-You should use theecdf()
+xandyvalues for the ECDF of the data and plot them as before.
+You should use theecdf()function you already wrote.
+When you make the plot, use thecolor=#1f77b4'kwarg ofplt.plot().- Write a

 - Generate a bootstrap sample from the data set using